-$500,000 policy limits recovery for a serious neck injury in a car crash
+$500,000 policy limits settlement for a serious neck injury

 Steve Caya recovered the policy limits of $500,000 on behalf of a client who suffered a serious neck injury due to being in a rear-end collision with an inattentive driver.

 When another driver’s carelessness causes your injuries, Wisconsin personal injury law says you have the right to fair compensation.
 Proving fault and detailing the full scope of your losses is essential to a successful injury claim and a truly fair settlement.

 The quality of personal injury attorney you choose can be the single biggest factor affecting the size of settlement you end up with.

 Steve Caya is a decorated trial attorney with over three decades of experience fighting for Wisconsin accident victims.
 Your initial consultation is free, and all cases are handled on a no-win no-fee basis.

 Neck injuries are common after a motor vehicle collision, and can range from temporary whiplash symptoms to chronic pain, fractured vertebrae, and even paralysis.

 A serious neck injury can leave you unable to work, keep you from your favorite activities, and generate mountains of medical expenses – all because of someone else’s careless mistake.

 Don’t let the responsible party and their insurer off the hook.
 When your case is represented by a proven neck injury attorney, it can mean the difference between a six-figure settlement and ‘get lost.’

 Inattentive driving is negligent driving – make them pay